 As a result of the bus connectivity provided by the connector, the engine does not need to manage individual publish/subscribe connections.
-A high capacity of concurrent publish/subscribe connections to a single ESP engine is achieved.
+A high capacity of concurrent publish/subscribe connections to a single event stream processing engine is achieved.

-The Solace run-time libraries must be installed on the platform that hosts the running instance of the connector.
-The run-time environment must define the path to those libraries (for example, specifying LD LIBRARY PATH on Linux platforms).
+The Solace Systems run-time libraries must be installed on the platform that hosts the running instance of the connector.
+The run-time environment must define the path to those libraries (for example, specifying LD_LIBRARY_PATH on Linux platforms).